‣ RYA Personal Watercraft Certificate of Proficiency

 ‣ Seafarer Medical Report Form (ML5) Certificate

 ‣ AoFAQ Level 2 & 3 – Emergency First Aid At Work (RFQ)

 ‣ Experience on access negotiation and ATA Carnet process (discounted rates through GTC)

 The highlights of my career include filming across the British Isles, and sat just off the coast of North Devon is Lundy Island, one of my local favourite places to film & experience the local seal and bird life.
-But the icing on the cake was filming in Antarctica for over a month and across almost all the UK Overseas Territories including the Falkland Islands, Ascension, St. Helena, Pitcairn, Chagos (Indian Ocean), Gibraltar, and all six of the Caribbean island’s which are administered by the UK, a series we filmed over the course of nearly four years.
-It then evolved into a four part BBC documentary about the biodiverse UK Overseas Territories, presented by Stewart McPherson called ‘Britain’s Treasure Islands’ which first aired in 2016 on BBC Four, then National Geographic, closely followed by Choice TV in New Zealand, as well as a very attractive and fascinating book written by Stewart himself.
+But the icing on the cake was filming in Antarctica for over a month and across almost all the UK Overseas Territories including the Falkland Islands, Ascension, St. Helena, Pitcairn, Chagos (Indian Ocean), Gibraltar, and all six of the Caribbean island’s which are administered by the UK, a series we filmed over the course of nearly four years which evolved into a four part BBC documentary about the biodiverse UK Overseas Territories, presented by Stewart McPherson called ‘Britain’s Treasure Islands’.

 I enjoy every stage of production, taking pride and professionalism in what I do.
 When I’m not shooting documentaries, I work closely with sport directors on tennis fixtures around the world and regularly produce short films, working closely with a series producer or director from shoot to delivery, generally as a solo or two strong team.
 Some of these short films have been DCP packaged for screening at local cinemas, and most proudly I have broadcast credits across the globe in 60′ natural history and travel documentary format.